Mark Cocker (wrestler): Early career

-Cocker first got into martial arts after training with local instructor Trevor Roberts, and gained his 1st dan black belt in Roberts' Tetsu-no-otoko-ryu style of Ju-Jitsu.
-After showing a flair for grappling, Roberts began to coach him in the Russian style of combat known as Sambo wrestling and eventually, he began to train at his local wrestling club in Bolton.
-Cocker's junior career saw him take regional and national titles and he was chosen to represent Great Britain in the World Cadet Championships in 1998 held at the then Nynex Arena in Manchester.
+Cocker first got into martial arts after training with local instructor Trevor Roberts, and gained his first dan black belt in Roberts' Tetsu-no-otoko-ryu style of Ju-Jitsu.
+After showing a flair for grappling, Roberts began to coach him in the Russian style of combat known as Sambo wrestling.
+Eventually, he began to train at his local wrestling club in Bolton.
+Cocker's junior career saw him take regional and national titles, and he was chosen to represent Great Britain in the World Cadet Championships in 1998 held at the then Nynex Arena in Manchester.
 He placed 14th in the world.

 Senior career

-After a successful Junior career, Cocker moved into the senior ranks winning and medalling in numerous domestic and international tournaments.
+After a successful junior career, Cocker moved into the senior ranks, winning and medalling in numerous domestic and international tournaments.
 In 2002, he narrowly lost a 'wrestle off' for the English 2002 Commonwealth Games team to a former South African wrestler who gained eligibility to wrestle for England.
 Cocker attended the 2002 Games as 96 kg reserve.
-2002 also saw him place 7th in the FISU World University Wrestling Championships and he was the first British wrestler to ever compete at this event.
+2002 also saw him place 7th in the FISU World University Wrestling Championships.
+Hhe was the first British wrestler to ever compete at this event.

 Cocker continued to compete domestically and internationally until late 2004.
-He then began to cross train in other sports including a return to Ju-Jitsu and Judo.
-He transferred his wrestling skills onto the Judo mat training under Steve Pullen at Urmston Judo club and gained his 1st Dan black belt in Judo, represented the North West in the National Team Championships, and secured a bronze medal in the 2008 Heart of England Judo Championships.
+He then began to cross train in other sports, including a return to Ju-Jitsu and Judo.
+He transferred his wrestling skills onto the Judo mat, training under Steve Pullen at Urmston Judo club.
+He gained his first Dan black belt in Judo, represented the North West in the National Team Championships, and secured a bronze medal in the 2008 Heart of England Judo Championships.

 Return to competition

 In late 2008, Cocker resumed his freestyle wrestling career and began training again at Bolton Olympic Wrestling club.
-What made Cocker stand out from other elite British wrestlers was his part-time status, receiving no funding as he developed his career in teaching.
+What made him stand out from other elite British wrestlers was his part-time status, receiving no funding as he developed his career in teaching.
 He made his competitive comeback in the 2009 British Open wrestling championships winning the bronze medal in the 120 kg weight division.
 He went on to win the 2010 English Open Championships at the 120 kg weight division and placed second in the 2010 British Closed championships.
-In July 2010, Cocker was chosen to represent Great Britain at the UK Sport funded GB World Cup event held in Sheffield and won the silver medal, beating wrestlers from Uzbekistan and Latvia to reach the final.
+In July 2010, Cocker was chosen to represent Great Britain at the UK Sport funded GB World Cup event held in Sheffield.
+He won the silver medal, beating wrestlers from Uzbekistan and Latvia to reach the final.